 - Runaway Truck: When a truck driver loses control and cannot slow the truck down, or the weight causes it to continue moving, it can be deemed a runaway truck.
 This is a common scenario in accidents on downhill roads when the truck continues to gain speed.

 - Override or Underride: When you have a rear-end collision involving small vehicles, it may only result in minor injuries in some cases.
 When a commercial 18-wheeler rear ends a vehicle, the truck may drive into the back of the vehicle.
 In some cases, it can even drive over the back seat, which usually results in a fatality if there was a passenger in the back.
-An underride is when a small vehicle rear ends a truck because it suddenly stopped or changed lanes, causing the vehicle behind it to come to rest under the back of the truck.
+An underride is when a small vehicle rear ends a truck because it suddenly stops or changes lanes, causing the vehicle behind it to come to rest under the back of the truck.
 This can be fatal for the vehicle driver and any front-seat passenger.
 Some trucks have guards installed that prevent an underride, but collisions can still occur.

 - Rollover: Because commercial trucks with trailers have a high center of gravity, they are prone to rolling over, especially if the driver takes a turn or curve too quickly.
 Overcorrecting and high winds are two other situations where a rollover might occur.
 A truck rolling over can strike numerous vehicles and cause a traffic nightmare for other drivers on the same road or highway.